0x7c13/Notepads/CI-CD_DOCUMENTATION.md

   2. From the "Workflows" list on the left, click on "Notepads CI/CD Pipeline"

-  3. On the right, next to the "This workflow has a workflow_dispatch event trigger" label, click on the "Run workflow" dropdown, make sure the **master** branch is selected in the "Use workflow from" dropdown and click the "Run workflow" button
+  3. On the right, next to the "This workflow has a workflow_dispatch event trigger" label, click on the "Run workflow" dropdown, make sure the default branch is selected (if not manually changed, should be main or master) in the "Use workflow from" dropdown and click the "Run workflow" button

 ![Actions_workflow_dispatch](/ScreenShots/CI-CD_DOCUMENTATION/Actions_workflow_dispatch.png)